 III – The Damp

-Getting your herb dry is important to vaping, especially in butane pieces like the Sticky Brick Runt.
+Getting your herb dry is important to vaping, especially in butane powered pieces like the Sticky Brick Runt.
 If the flower has too much moisture it will not vaporize as well.
 After I grind up a nugg I’ll leave it sitting exposed for an hour or so to dry out.
-If you’re looking for max vapour, let it dry completely.
-However, doing this will cause your bud to lose some of those flavourful terpenes and the vapour will be harsher.
+If you’re looking for max vapor, let it dry completely.
+However, doing this will cause your bud to lose some of those flavorful terpenes and the vapor will be harsher.

 IV – The Pack

-For the new Splinter Z and most other vapes, a “full but not tight” pack will give you the best results.
+For most vapes, a “full but not tight” pack will give you the best results.
 I go for a full oven, but I don’t compress it or try to force any extra in there.
-Some vapes like the Pax 3 do well with a firm pack in the chamber, but for most pieces filling it up without stuffing it is the best bet.
+Some vapes like the Pax 3 do well with a firm pack in the chamber, but for most pieces, filling it up without stuffing it is the best bet.

-Of course, the temperature is very important to vaping, but especially so with beastly cloud monsters like the Healthy Rips Fierce.
-If the temp's too low, you won’t get much vapour and you’ll miss out on all the fun.
-Too high and the vapour will be harsh - nobody wants that either.
+Of course, the temperature is very important to vaping, but especially so with beastly cloud monsters like the Healthy Rips Fury Edge.
+If the temp's too low, you won’t get much vapor and you’ll miss out on all the fun.
+Too high and the vapor will be harsh - nobody wants that either.
 The “best” temperature will depend on your personal preference, the vaporizer, and the situation.